appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/set-up-websockets.md

 To configure and set up WebSocket connections, follow the steps:

 1. Create a new JSObject and add your Websocket URL.
-Define `socket` for the WebSocket instance, and set up `markersData` to store received data.
+Define `socket` for the WebSocket instance, and `markersData` to store received data.
 Like:

 <dd>